Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 **Features Left to Implement**

 * In the future I would like to add moving texts and animations with CSS.
-I tried doing this, but I failed, because I had difficulty implementing and understanding this code.
+I tried doing this for my name, but I failed, because I had difficulty implementing and understanding this code.
 * In the About section I would like to add a promotional video of myself.
 * In the Work section I would like to make flipcards, so the website looks less static and more playful.